clinics

 Diabetes in Pregnancy

-Specialized care for women with any type of diabetes in pregnancy.
+Specialized care for persons with any type of diabetes in pregnancy.

 About

-The Diabetes in Pregnancy Service provides specialized and personalized care for women with type 1, type 2 diabetes, gestational diabetes, and women who are risk of developing diabetes during pregnancy.
-Our team sees women before pregnancy, during pregnancy and after the baby is born.
+The Diabetes in Pregnancy Service provides specialized and personalized care for individual with type 1, type 2 diabetes, gestational diabetes, and those who are risk of developing diabetes during pregnancy.
+Our team sees clients before pregnancy, during pregnancy and after the baby is born.

 Our Goal

-Our goal is to help pregnant women with diabetes to have normal blood glucose (blood sugar) levels and lower the risk of diabetes related complications.
+Our goal is to help pregnant individuals with diabetes to have normal blood glucose (blood sugar) levels and lower the risk of diabetes related complications.

 Our Diabetes Team

-Each woman's care is special and different.
-You are the key player in the management of your diabetes and your diabetes team at BC Women's is here to help.
+Each person's care is special and different.
+You are the key player in the management of your diabetes, and your diabetes team at BC Women's is here to help.

-Our diabetes team which includes endocrinologists (diabetes doctors), nurse educators, dietitians, physiotherapists and a social worker works closely with you (the patient) and the other health care providers (e.g. family physicians, midwives, obstetricians).
+Our diabetes team includes endocrinologists (diabetes doctors), nurse educators, dietitians, physiotherapists and a social worker, that all work closely with you and your other health care providers (e.g. family physicians, midwives, obstetricians).

 The diabetes health care team will help you: